 Agriculture

 South Sudan is one of the most fertile countries in the world.
 It is said that it could provide ample food for itself as as its six neighbouring countries.
-Sadly, due to ongoing conflict, COVID-19, flooding and locust swarms, only 4% of suitable land is cultivated and millions have been left struggling to eat, dependent on food aid.
+Sadly, due to ongoing conflict, displacement and climate shocks, only 4% of suitable land is cultivated and millions have been left struggling to eat.
+As of 2025, 7.7 million people, two thirds of the population, are facing acute food insecurity.

 “Food insecurity in South Sudan has reached the most extreme levels since independence in 2011.”